 Does Super Glue Work On Foam?

-The short answer is yes, it works but it will not hold as good as Contact Cement.
+The short answer is yes, it works but it will not hold as well as Contact Cement.
 Super Glue is also a little more expensive when the amount needed for one Project is taken into account.
 Superglue, unlike Contact Cement, is not flexible.
 So it will weaken every time the foam is bent or deformed.

 I would strongly recommend using Contact Cement and not super glue for gluing EVA Foam.